 The biggest roadblock to the Smart Oven Air is its sticker price, and it's quite a big roadblock.
 Its air frying temperature accuracy can also be a bit off in air frying mode.
 That is surprising because it was one of the most accurate toaster ovens when used in more conventional cooking modes.
 If you're in the market for both an air fryer and toaster oven and don't mind spending extra for something that will make your conventional oven all but obsolete, this is the machine for you.

 Best Pressure Cooker Combo

 For anyone interested in an air fryer and a pressure cooker without counter space to spare, the Ninja Foodi is a great solution.
 This device can both pressure cook and air fry, enabling things like a pressure-cooked chicken finished off with an air frying crisping cycle.
-It is quite effective at both cooking techniques.
+We found it to be quite effective at both cooking techniques.

-Combining two devices into one does create some issues.
+Combining two devices into one does create some issues, however.
 The large air frying lid is difficult to clean, and the larger cooking chamber can make it challenging to remove the air frying basket.
-Additionally, the Foodi is quite expensive.
+The Foodi is also quite expensive.
 In fact, it generally sells for more than the combined price of a top tier pressure cooker and a top tier air fryer.
 So the Foodi is only a compelling choice if you're looking to save space or like the idea of being able to quickly switch between cooking functions for a single recipe.